 Day Nine – Day Trip to Oregon Caves

 This is one of our favorite excursions to take family and friends.
-We love caves and Oregon Caves National Monument has a great cave system, but it also includes nice hiking trails in a remnant old-growth coniferous forest including a Douglas-fir tree with the widest known girth in Oregon, and a historic lodge with an old fashions diner with counter service.
+We love caves and Oregon Caves National Monument has a great cave system, but it also includes nice hiking trails in a remnant old-growth coniferous forest including a Douglas-fir tree with the widest known girth in Oregon, and a historic lodge with an old-fashioned diner with counter service.
 Tours are available from late March through early November.

 - There's a Dairy Queen in Cave Junction for a frosty treat once you get to the highway.